Uxtron-team/Uxtron-bot-docs/docs/features_usage/moderation.md

 ## Feature/command usage
-Now that you have finished setting up all your features and commands, you can use them easily
+Now that you have finished setting up all your features and commands, you can use them easily!

+### Features
+Features that you enabled via the dashboard, the feature's config command or the /cmdconfig command (see above) will now be activated and will always be on (unless disabled).
+For example, if you enable the anti-profanity feature, it will always check for profanity and perform the action specified when configuring the feature.

+### Commands
+After configuring a command, you can use the command by typing in `/[configured command]` and any other arguments required.